CTI Career Search

 Because they tend to newborns and infants, nursery nurses must often provide non-medical care, such as changing soiled diapers or soothing colicky babies.
 Other duties depend on the nursery level in which they work.

-The Three Types of Hospital Nurseries
+Types of Hospital Nurseries

 While all nursery nurses provide newborns, infants, and small children with medical care, some duties vary by setting.
-Here are descriptions of the three different levels of hospital nurseries, as defined by the Guidelines of Prenatal Care by the American Academy of Pediatrics.
+Here are descriptions of the three different levels of hospital nurseries, as defined in the Guidelines of Prenatal Care by the American Academy of Pediatrics.

 • Level I Nursery: In this setting, nursery nurses care for newborns who are healthy and born without complications.
 Because more hospitals encourage mothers to room-in with their babies, many nursery nurses who once tended to Level I nurseries now provide in-room care.